 But, undaunted, the SWR Board and Captain Frakes carried on in spite of Mr. McWilliams who made last minute efforts to stop the stunt, but to no avail.

 On the appointed day Captain Frakes crashed his airplane into a burning building especially built for the stunt somewhere out in the “back arena.”

 Captain Frakes was pulled from the wreckage of the airplane and burning house and taken by ambulance to Memorial Hospital.
 Very shortly thereafter, he was, according to The Sheridan Press, “whisked out of town” to Billings, Montana.While in Billings he wrote a letter to the Rodeo Board that stated “I’m not running away from the law…I just rode up here.”

 So the headline read: Frakes, Unhurt In Stunt, Flees State At Once.

 The SWR never tried anything like that again.
 True, in the 1940’s a Lieutenant Amos Little made a parachute jump from an airplane and landed precisely in front of the grandstand.
 But that was tame compared to the intrepid Captain Frakes.

-The Sheridan-Wyo-Rodeo was founded to help the Sheridan Community and has found many ways to do so during its seventy-seven year history.
+The Sheridan WYO Rodeo was founded to help the Sheridan community and has found many ways to do so throughout its history.

 In its first year, 1931, and several years thereafter, the SWR simply gave the profits from the rodeo to the Civic Improvement Society which was formed “to contribute to civic improvement efforts.”